Authority: Executive Vice Chancellor and Provost

 - Input as a Senior Faculty Member providing direction for untenured faculty

-5.1.6 To differentiate official duties as faculty and public servants from personal activities as citizens faculties are encouraged to participate in civic activities but these activities will not substitute for faculty academic responsibilities.
+4.1.6 To differentiate official duties as faculty and public servants from personal activities as citizens, faculty members are encouraged to participate in civic activities.
+However these activities will not substitute for faculty academic responsibilities.

-Professors are expected to continue meeting the standards for this rank as stated in NCSU RUL05.67.801 – Department of Textile Engineering, Chemistry and Science Reappointment, Promotion and Tenure Standards and Procedures.
+Professors are expected to meet standards above for Associate Professors as well as continue meeting the standards for this rank as stated in NCSU RUL05.67.801 – Department of Textile Engineering, Chemistry and Science Reappointment, Promotion and Tenure Standards and Procedures.